ytmytm/c128-bytewide-color-ram-1571cr-expansion/README.md

 - 28-pin socket for 32K SRAM (62256)
 - 8x32K SRAM (62256)

 You need to remove or desolder the original 2K chip (U103) and replace it by a 24-pin socket.
-PCB is meant to be equipped with round pins and be plugged into that socket.
+PCB is meant to be equipped with round pins and plugged into that socket.
 We also need some signals from the board, so additional wires will be needed.

 Start assembly by soldering in two rows of 24 round pins that will be used to plug in PCB to the C128DCR mainboard.

-For this project you need to solder them in the middle row of holes from the PCB edge, on the image below marked by GREEN.
+For this project you need to leave RED holes unoccupied and solder round pins in the middle row of holes from the PCB edge, on the image below marked by GREEN.

 <img src="media/PCB_top-8bitRAM.png" alt="colour-coded pins">

-Solder 28-pin socket in holes marked YELLOW and leave RED holes unoccupied, they won't be used.
-You don't need to do anything about place for 14-pin 4066, that won't be used either.
+Solder 28-pin socket in holes marked YELLOW.
+You don't need to do anything about 14-pin 4066 either, that won't be used.

 Here is how it looks like.
-Don't mind the orange and yellow wires - these are jumpers that fix my mistake in the first version of the board.
+Don't mind the orange and yellow wires.
+These are jumpers that I missed to route in the first version of the board.
 Current project has it already fixed.

 <img src="media/1571cr-expanded-pcb.jpg" alt="1571CR daughterboard closeup">

 ## Installation

-Once the assembled PCB is plugged into place of original SRAM (U103) (*mind the orientation*) you need to connect four additional wires to the mainboard - the new address lines.
+Once the assembled PCB is plugged into place of original SRAM (U103) (*mind the orientation*) you need to connect four additional wires to the mainboard: the new address lines.

-In the prototype I soldered them directly to the CPU, but I don't like this solution in the long run:
+In the prototype I soldered them directly to the CPU (U101), but I don't like this solution in the long run:

 <img src="media/1571cr-cpu-lines.jpg" alt="1571CR daughterboard with address lines connected to CPU">